cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

 `derived-component-2` inherits from `base-component-2` and `derived-component-1` via Multiple Inheritance, and from `base-component-1` via Multilevel
 Inheritance.

-All the base components of the `base-component-2` component are processed and deep-merged in the order they are specified in the `inherits` list:
+The `derived-component-2` component is processed in the following order:

 - `base-component-2` is processed first (since it's the first item in the `inherits` list)